sergiofilhowz/acqua/README.md

 To use Acqua on your project, just add the commands bellow to your main file.

     var acqua = new Acqua({
-    	log : console.log // used to log module imports, optional });
+    	log : console.log, // used to log module imports, optional err : console.err  // used to log errors on module imports, optional });

     acqua.loadDir(__dirname + '/models');